Category: Podcast Tips

 (From my experience editing 400+ podcasts over 5 years)

+Discover the biggest podcasting myths holding creators back in 2026.
+From equipment and monetization to growth and consistency, learn what really matters from 5 years of editing 400+ podcasts.
 Podcasting is growing faster than ever.
-But after working with hundreds of podcasters, I’ve noticed that many beginners (and even some seasoned hosts) fall into the same traps, believing myths that hold them back.
+But after working with hundreds of podcasters, I’ve noticed that many beginners (and even some seasoned hosts) fall into the same traps, believing podcasting myths that hold them back.

 Let’s bust some of the biggest misconceptions I see every day: